Motorsport in the United States: Formula One

 Although the world's most popular form of motorsport, Formula One, is not as popular in the U.S., it has been conducted in the US at several venues including Sebring, Riverside, Watkins Glen, Phoenix, Long Beach and the Indianapolis Grand Prix.
 It was hosted in Austin, Texas, in November 2012.
 The race was run at a new venue (which now also hosts MotoGP, and the NASCAR Cup series) named Circuit of the Americas.
 The 2012 event was the first United States Grand Prix held since 2007.
 A second race, called the Grand Prix of America, was to take place in Weehawken, New Jersey, designed to give a view of the New York City skyline.
 The race was planned for the 2013 season, but was delayed and the idea was abandoned.
 Despite this, a second race in the United States would later follow in 2022 with the Miami Grand Prix.
 A third Formula One race in the United States is confirmed for 2023, with Formula One returning to Las Vegas for the first time since 1982 as the Las Vegas Grand Prix with a new street circuit to be constructed on the Las Vegas Strip.

 Two Americans won the F1 drivers world championship: Phil Hill in 1961, driving for Italian team Scuderia Ferrari, and Mario Andretti in 1978, driving for UK based Team Lotus.
 Andretti also holds the record for most wins by an American in Formula One, with 12 Grand Prix wins.
 His last, the 1978 dutch Grand Prix, simultaneously marked the last win by an U.S. driver.
 Eddie Cheever holds the record for most races entered by an American (143).
 There are no American drivers in Formula 1 today.
 In total, 58 drivers from the U.S. have driven in Formula One (excluding drivers who have only entered the Indianapolis 500, which was part of the Formula One world championship between 1950 and 1960).

 Several American racing teams have entered Formula One as constructors in the past, most notably All American Racers, Penske and Shadows.
 While A.A.R. and Penske both managed to achieve 3 podium finishes each, Shadows finished 7 times in the top three.
 However, the team changed its nationality to British in 1973.
-In 2016 Haas F1 Team entered Formula One, and is currently the only American team on the grid.
+In 2016 Haas F1 Team entered Formula One.
 They have yet to achieve their first F1 podium.
+In 2025, General Motors, under the Cadillac Formula 1 Team brand, was confirmed to enter the 2026 season.